matheusmurta/node-kanban/README.md

 {"message":"Kanban App"}
 ```

-### 4 - After run project locally you can check the Docs Api for more details
+### 4 - After run project locally you can check the Docs Api by Generate by Swagger Documentation
 http://localhost:3001/docs/

 ### 5 Now just Run the Front End App